 The SS Celtic, a 21,000-ton steamship of the White Star Line, lay moored along her port side at her pier on the Hudson River near West 23rd Street.
 She was 700 feet long — nineteen feet and one inch longer than her sister, the Cedric, which had delivered ‘Abdu’l-Bahá to New York 238 days earlier.
 Two buff-colored funnels rose amidships, capped in black, and the Celtic’s dark iron hull reached down beneath the pier out of sight to the cold December waters below.

 Someone handed ‘Abdu’l-Bahá a large bunch of red American Beauty roses when he entered the lounge at eleven o’clock.
 This light and cheery space, forty feet wide and almost as long, was the ship’s primary indoor gathering place.
 Visitors filled the three-sided nooks along the walls, which were formed by dark leather seats built in securely under the windows.
-Others perched on the soft barrel-shaped chairs in the middle of the room; they were upholstered in tapestry and set around small, heavy, ornately carved tables where passengers would often play cards during their long overseas voyages.
+Others perched on the soft barrel-shaped chairs in the middle of the room; they were upholstered in tapestry and set around heavy, ornately carved tables where passengers might play cards or enjoy an after-dinner cup of coffee during their long overseas voyages.

 ‘Abdu’l-Bahá moved among the tables, speaking a few final words to this person and then to that, offering to some of them a rose.
 As the top of the hour approached he stood and began to speak in his deep resonant Persian, the sentences translated into English, one by one, as he intoned them.